 The reduced U.S. dependence on foreign oil and the increase in U.S. exports of natural gas are directly related to natural gas resources in the United States that have become more accessible through hydraulic fracturing.
 However, companies have come to realize that due to the amount of water needed in the fracking process, the use of freshwater is unsustainable.
 Recycling frac fluids would not only mitigate the need for freshwater, but would also provide an alternative to the costs and problems of disposing of wastewater.

 Concerns that the use of recycled frac fluids would damage wells have held operators back from embracing recycling even though recycling has proven to be much less expensive than using freshwater.
 However, major operators are demonstrating that certain frac fluids that are recycled properly do not damage wells, making recycling increasingly attractive to operators.

-Download a complimentary copy of the report to learn this and more about the evolving landscape of hydraulic fracturing.
+Contact us for copy of the report to learn this and more about the evolving landscape of hydraulic fracturing.